GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Discussion

-\paragraph{Future work} The slice representation is not intrinsically limited by dimension.
-However, we follow DeepELA's evaluation setting and therefore report only $d\in\{2,3,5,10\}$.
-Evaluating higher-dimensional settings such as BBOB at $d=20$ and $d=40$ is a natural next step.
-Additionally, learned features are known to be complementary to classical ELA descriptors~\citep{seiler2024synergies,seiler2024learned}, so an interesting direction is to study the representational bias of GeoPAS relative to ELA-family features and to investigate hybrid selectors that combine both.
-We also plan to explore self-supervised objectives for the encoder, such as contrastive learning over multiple slices of the same $(f,d,i)$, to encourage invariances and hereby improve cross-problem transfer.
-Other future directions include cross-suite validation on MA-BBOB~\citep{vermetten2025ma} and RWI (\textit{real world-informed}) benchmarks~\citep{rodriguez2025mechbench,ivic2025randomness}, scale-robust objectives such as AOCC/regret or ranking losses~\citep{lopez2024using,petelin2025pitfalls}, and generalising slice sampling beyond isotropic boxes via metric-aware scaling and feasibility-geometry conditioning.
+\paragraph*{Future work} The slice construction does not rely on \(d\leq 10\), so the natural next step is to evaluate GeoPAS on higher-dimensional settings such as BBOB at \(d>10\).
+Cross-suite validation on larger benchmarks such as MA-BBOB~\cite{vermetten2025ma} and RWI (\textit{real world-informed}) benchmarks~\cite{rodriguez2025mechbench,ivic2025randomness}, with scale-robust objectives such as AOCC (\textit{area over convergence curve})~\cite{lopez2024using,petelin2025pitfalls}, would further consolidate the analysis.
+Additionally, learned features are known to be complementary to classical ELA descriptors~\cite{seiler2024synergies,seiler2024learned}, so an interesting direction is to study the representational bias of GeoPAS relative to ELA-family features and to investigate hybrid selectors that combine both.
+Other promising directions include generalizing slice sampling beyond isotropic boxes via metric-aware scaling and feasibility-geometry conditioning.